 Environmental Services is designing improvements to about 920 feet of ditches along SW Hamilton Street between SW 45th and SW 47th avenues.
-Work will begin in summer 2015 at seven project sites.
+Work will begin in summer 2015.

 Ditches on SW Hamilton carry stormwater runoff from the street directly to Fanno Creek and its tributaries.
 The fast-moving water causes erosion and carries pollutants washed off streets.

-This project will convert ditches to roadside swales by planting a combination of grasses and low-growing plants.
+This project will plant swales with a combination of grasses and low-growing plants.
 The vegetation will help protect the channel from erosion and may help reduce stormwater pollutants.
-As part of the project, the Portland Bureau of Transportation will add four-foot wide, paved walkways for pedestrians.
+As part of the project, the Portland Bureau of Transportation will add four-foot wide, paved shoulders.